 Hunter S. Thompson said, “Good news is rare these days, and every glittering ounce of it should be cherished and hoarded and worshipped and fondled like a priceless diamond.”
 Great progress has been made recently protecting people against the deadly Ebola Virus.

 2014 was the year of Ebola!
 Panic spread as many people predicted an epidemic of Ebola in the United States.
 Some people called for a travel ban in Ebola-endemic areas.
 The reality was a different story as only four laboratory-confirmed cases of Ebola occurred in America.
-Jay Harold wrote a post on Ebola in September 2015, “3 Reasons to Worry About the Flu: Not Ebola!
+Jay Harold wrote a post on Ebola in September 2015, “3 Reasons to Worry About the Flu: Not Ebola!”

-In a scientific triumph that will change the way the world fights a terrifying killer, an experimental Ebola vaccine tested on humans in the waning days of the West African epidemic has been shown to provide 100 percent protection against the lethal disease.
+In a scientific triumph that will change the way the world fights a terrifying killer, an experimental Ebola vaccine tested on humans in the waning days of the West African epidemic has been shown to provide 100 percent protection1 against the lethal disease.

-An experimental Ebola vaccine was highly protective against the deadly virus in a major trial in Guinea, according to results published today in The Lancet.
+23 DECEMBER 2016 | GENEVA – An experimental Ebola vaccine was highly protective against the deadly virus in a major trial in Guinea, according to results published today in The Lancet.
 The vaccine is the first to prevent infection from one of the most lethal known pathogens, and the findings add weight to early trial results published last year.

 The vaccine, called rVSV-ZEBOV, was studied in a trial involving 11 841 people in Guinea during 2015.
 Among the 5837 people who received the vaccine, no Ebola cases were recorded 10 days or more after vaccination.
 In comparison, there were 23 cases 10 days or more after vaccination among those who did not receive the vaccine.